 Note that the RIPE NCC will only reverse delegate address space after it has been assigned to end-users (with the exception of /16 allocations).
 The NCC will not reverse delegate address space that is allocated to the registry but not assigned to an end-user yet.
+The NCC will also not reverse delegate assignments that are made above the registry's assignment window without RIPE NCC approval.

-It is recommended that the Local IR update the RIPE database at <auto-dbm@ripe.net> with the inetnum and domain objects first since the RIPE NCC will not reverse delegate address space that cannot be found in the RIPE database.
+It is necessary that the Local IR update the RIPE database at <auto-dbm@ripe.net> with the inetnum and domain objects first since the RIPE NCC will not reverse delegate address space that cannot be found in the RIPE database.

-When sending a reverse delegation request to <auto-dbm@ripe.net> keywords can be used in the Subject line of the E-mail to control the checking process.
+When sending a reverse delegation request to <auto-inaddr@ripe.net> keywords can be used in the Subject line of the E-mail to control the checking process.
 The use of the LONGACK keyword is highly recommended.
 It will send back the most verbose output possible.
-Other keywords are HELP which will send this chapter of the ripe-140 document, CHANGE which is needed when changing an existing reverse delegation, and TEST which will only test an (existing) delegation without actually doing the request.
+Other keywords are HELP which will send this chapter of the ripe-159 document, CHANGE which is needed when changing an existing reverse delegation, and TEST which will only test an (existing) delegation without actually doing the request.

-For special requests, deletion of reverse delegated address space in RIPE NCC zone files, bug reports, comments or human intervention the Local IR can contact <inaddr@ripe.net>.
+For special requests, deletion of reverse delegated address space in RIPE NCC zone files, bug reports, commments or human intervention the Local IR can contact <inaddr@ripe.net>.

-If a local IR such as Aye-Queue has a /16 allocation, it may make the reverse delegation itself, but is encouraged to submit an inetnum object to the RIPE database to register the reverse delegation.
+If a local IR such as Aye-Queue has a /16 allocation, it may make the reverse delegation itself, but is encouraged to submit an inetnum object with "rev-srv" fields or a domain object to the RIPE database to register the reverse delegation.